 A VPN provides a secure internet connection between the user and the website they are accessing through a process called ‘tunneling’.
 The data exchanged over this connection becomes encapsulated and encrypted, making it inaccessible to ‘eavesdroppers’.
 To achieve this, you either have to access your website through a VPN website or open a VPN portal on your system, which can be a computer, a tablet or a smart phone.
 The end result is that by connecting to a secure private VPN server, your true IP address gets camouflaged and you appear to be on a secondary network.

 Another important safety feature with VPNs for broadband connection is the ‘Kill switch’.
 This automatically cuts off your broadband connection if the VPN connection goes off for any reason, keeping your data safe.
+While looking at various VPN providers like Torguard and ExpressVPN, look for offers similar to ‘Get up to 50% off on Torguard VPN‘ to avail a meaty discount – especially if you are using it for your business.

 Types of VPN